If you think this election is insane, wait until 2020.

-Your cars, your AR glasses, your computing devices, your biometric sensors, your home, your office, your appliances, restaurants, grocery stores, airports, planes and everything in between will be connected and communicating with each other.
+Your cars, your Augmented Reality glasses, your computing devices, your biometric sensors, your home, your office, your appliances, restaurants, grocery stores, airports, planes and everything in between will be connected and communicating with each other.

 Are voters who exercise frequently better Republican donors?
-An AI can pick up on your movements, track your phone, and perhaps even monitor your heart rate.
+An Artificial Intelligence can pick up on your movements, track your phone, and perhaps even monitor your heart rate.

 Ubiquitous cameras throughout our environment will be imaging everything, everywhere.
 Imagine passing by a sidewalk display where the cameras and machine learning protocols pick up your face, know exactly who you are and feed you a personalized advertisement.